Swedish Union of Tenants

 The Swedish Tenants Union (Swedish: Hyresgästföreningen) is a membership organization and tenants union in Sweden.
 Marie Linder has been the union's president since 2019.

 History

 The first tenant association was founded in the late 19th century.
 The oldest association still in existence is the association in Nynäshamn, which was founded in 1915.
 In 1923, eight tenant associations merged to form the National Union of Tenants.
 In 1924, the Tenants' Savings and Building Association (HSB) was founded by the Tenants' Union in Stockholm.

 Operation

 The Tenants' Union has 528,000 members who receive advice and support in their contacts with landlords.
 According to the Tenants' Association, the operating principle is "making sure everyone has the right to good housing at affordable cost" and the vision is: "secure housing that promotes human and social development".
+The Tenant's Union participates in the rent control system in Sweden which has caused severe housing shortages in certain areas.

 Of the association's approximately 800 employees, in 2010, just over 100 were member recruiters who worked full-time recruiting members by telephone or through home visits.